Oh, Doctor Beeching!: Main cast

-Cecil Parkin (Jeffrey Holland) Stationmaster – the new stationmaster at Hatley who appears midway through the first episode.
+Cecil R. Parkin (Jeffrey Holland) Stationmaster – the new stationmaster at Hatley who appears midway through the first episode.
 He is a perfectionist and is determined to make the station the best on the line.
 On the surface, he seems refined, but it turns out that he knows the station's buffet manager because they had a passionate affair, which was going on behind her boyfriend (later husband) Jack Skinner's back.
 He still has lecherous thoughts about her and in several episodes he tries his best to get her to leave Jack.
 The station staff react to him in different ways – most are tolerant of him, but Jack and Harry, the signalman, take an intense dislike to him, which only slightly mellows as the series goes on.

 Jack Skinner (Paul Shane) Head Porter and Deputy Stationmaster – He is deeply in love with his beautiful wife, May, but gets very jealous whenever she comes into close contact with other men, especially Cecil.
 He heartily dislikes Cecil and shows it.
 He is an ex-soldier with a limp from a wound he supposedly received during the war – only in Episode 9 we learn that his leg was wounded when he was thrown out of a pub and the landlord's wife slammed the door on his foot, not during a battle, although Ethel changed the story to him jumping on a German tank to shove a land mine down it and a big German trapped his foot in the door.

 Ethel Schumann (Su Pollard) Ticket Clerk – She is scatter-brained and sometimes muddles her words.
 She often gets frustrated with Jack for his jealousy of May.
 She is also a flirt – she has a son from her marriage to a now deceased American soldier named Earl, whom she frequently refers to in the earlier episodes.
 She is desperate for another boyfriend and frequently makes advances to the station's guard, Percy, who appreciates her advances, but seems more interested in the regular commuter, Amy.
 She is the only one who knows of Cecil and May's war-time fling once May tells her.